 - Histocompatability (HLA) and Immunogenetics Laboratory

 The Biochemical Genetics and Special Chemistry Laboratory employs highly specialized chemistry testing technologies for the precise measurement of specific analytes.
 These technologies include ultra-high performance liquid chromatography (Ultra HPLC), specialized electrophoresis, fluorimetry, thin layer chromatography and tandem mass spectrometry (LC/MS/MS).
 The Biochemical Genetics component of the laboratory offers highly specialized diagnostic testing services for patients suspected of congenital metabolic diseases - often referred to as Inborn Errors of Metabolism (IEM).
 The services include the performance of confirmatory testing for newborn infants that have tested positive in the State of California’s newborn IEM screening program.
 In addition to biochemical genetics-based procedures for metabolic disease, the Special Chemistry component of the laboratory also supports several clinical programs, for example daily immunosuppressive drug measurements for the bone marrow and solid organ transplant programs.
 Other tests serve as screens for specific disorders, such as vitamin deficiency, (Vit A, E and D).
 Very specific highly specialized tests include plasma and CSF amino acids analyses, plasma carnitine levels, plasma methylmalonic acid, homocysteine, mucopolysaccharidosis screening, urinary catecholamine, urinary pterine profile, urinary orotic acid, Galactose-1-phosphate uridyltransferase activity and electrophoresis to diagnose different variants of Galactosemia, etc. More recently the laboratory has worked with the Infection Diseases clinicians to develop improved methods for measuring antifungal drug levels such as voricanozole.
 The laboratory provides research services including data for pharmacokinetic studies and the development of new procedures for the measurement of novel analytes such as urinary 2-Isoprostane (a new oxidative stress biomarker) and plasma bile acids profiling 20 species of primary and secondary bile acids.

-The Bone Marrow Laboratory is a full service laboratory under the direction of Hematopathologist, Matthew Oberley, MD, PhD.
-This laboratory serves as the first line of service in the diagnosis and monitoring of treatment for benign hematopoietic diseases such as aplastic anemia/bone marrow failure, metabolic disease and the malignant hematopoietic diseases such as leukemia and lymphoma, as well as varieties of metastatic tumors including rhabdomyosarcoma and neuroblastoma.
+The Bone Marrow Laboratory serves as the first line of service in treating benign hematopoietic diseases such as aplastic anemia/bone marrow failure, metabolic disease and the malignant hematopoietic diseases such as leukemia and lymphoma, as well as varieties of metastatic tumors including rhabdomyosarcoma and neuroblastoma.